Handling Reports of Research Misconduct

 - The complainant can file a written allegation with the Vice President for Research.
 If the complainant has previously consulted with the RIO, dean or SRC chair, the allegation should be filed within 10 working days of having sought the advice.

 - If the complainant does not file a complaint in a timely manner, the RIO, dean, or academic administrator who meets with a complainant has the responsibility of submitting the allegation if he or she believes there is sufficient cause and evidence to warrant an inquiry and the complainant chooses not to make a formal allegation.
-In such a case, there is no complainant for the purposes of these procedures.
+In such a case, there is no complainant for the purposes of these procedures and the identity of the person who raised the concern remains confidential.
 Instead, the academic administrator (the party the complainant consulted) drafts a written allegation to be submitted to the Vice President for Research.

-An allegation may be submitted through the University's confidential reporting service, EthicsPoint.
+- An allegation may be submitted anonymously through the University's confidential reporting service, EthicsPoint.
 These reports are directed to the Office of the Vice President for Research for resolution and investigation.

 The RIO is responsible for reviewing all allegations.
 The Vice President for Research will verify that the RIO does not have unresolved personal, professional, or financial conflicts of interest with the complainant, respondent, or other key individuals in the process.
 If the RIO has a conflict of interest with a case, the Vice President for Research refers the case to a dean from outside the unit in which the case originated or another individual.
 A conflict of interest could mean: